 Companies need to complement their initiatives with a portfolio approach that addresses all emissions.
 They’ve got to focus on reducing load and developing a carbon-free procurement path.
 But regardless of how comprehensive a company’s procurement strategy is, there are areas of operations where carbon emissions are simply unavoidable.
 That’s when carbon offsets become most valuable.
 First, focus on energy efficiency and innovative technologies or process redesign.
 Then, buy offsets for the remainder.
 They are a key addition to a strategic, sustained plan to reduce the environmental impact of business operations.

 What are the implications for companies that are working toward long-term goals?

 For companies that have longer-term decarbonization goals, it does not mean that they are insulated from today's economic forces in the market for renewables and offsets.
 Companies with mature strategies are initiating environmental commodity solicitations earlier, to start their procurement process before the market availability decreases and prices go up.

 Organizations can face internal governance barriers when making the business case for renewable energy or carbon offset procurement.
 An early start also gives companies time to gain the buy-in of crucial stakeholders.

 How should companies navigate this market constriction?

 Ultimately, the best way for a company to achieve its carbon reduction and renewable energy goals is to build a strategic, holistic roadmap.
 Organizations will face a growing need to decarbonize their energy use over time.
-Even if your company’s goals reach beyond 2020, it is important to prepare now to mobilize.
+Even if your company’s end goals for decarbonization are far into the future, it is important to prepare now to mobilize.